way-r/World-Events-Pipeline/README.md

 # World Events Pipeline

-An ETL pipeline that gather information on world events from betting markets<br>
+An ETL pipeline that gathers information on world events from betting markets<br>

 ## Current Modules
 - Polymarket